Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 #> 3 classif.naive_bayes 0.6735490 0.2061720
 ```

-OUr _xgboost model performed slightly better than the random forest.
+Our _xgboost_ model performed slightly better than the random forest.
 Perhaps we should use it instead.

 #### Manually calling a logistic regression model